 - Circuit Court and District Court judges who have been admitted to the degree of Barrister–at–Law;

 - Qualified barristers who do not come within any of the above four categories;

 - Degree students who have paid tuition fees.

 Subscribing members may avail of commons and use the Society’s Library or other premises.
 All members* are entitled to become subscribing members.

-To further develop King’s Inns as a modern, 21st century institution which is a centre of excellence in the provision of legal education and training and to have a value and significance for its membership which promotes the importance of the rule of law in a modern democracy.
+To further develop King’s Inns as a modern twenty–first century institution, which is a centre of excellence in the provision of legal education and training, and to have a value and significance for its membership who promote the importance of the rule of law in a modern democracy.